-Each prepayment, repurchase or purchase will shorten the average life of the related securities.
-On the other hand, the payment schedule under a receivable may be extended or revised by the servicer as discussed under "Servicer-Servicing Procedures", which may lengthen the average life of the related securities.
+Each prepayment, repurchase or purchase will shorten the average life of the related notes.
+On the other hand, the payment schedule under a receivable may be extended or revised by the servicer as discussed under "Servicer-Servicing Procedures", which may lengthen the average life of the related notes.

-rate of prepayment, repurchase or extension of receivables held by your trust.
-If you purchase a security at a discount, you should consider the risk that a slower than anticipated rate of principal payments on your security could result in an actual yield that is less than the anticipated yield.
-Conversely, if you purchase a security at a premium, you should consider the risk that a faster than anticipated rate of principal payments on your security could result in an actual yield that is less than the anticipated yield.
+You will bear any reinvestment risks resulting from a faster or slower rate of prepayment, repurchase or extension of receivables held by your trust.
+If you purchase a note at a discount, you should consider the risk that a slower than anticipated rate of principal payments on your note could result in an actual yield that is less than the anticipated yield.
+Conversely, if you purchase a note at a premium, you should consider the risk that a faster than anticipated rate of principal payments on your note could result in an actual yield that is less than the anticipated yield.